 Inspections will include incoming material, preliminary, in progress, hidden damage, final, and where applicable, will be accomplished on all articles as they progress through the various stages of repair, or overhaul at Alta Avionics, LLC.

-In the event a given task may see personnel change due to unforeseen events, shift changes, personnel change, etc., `the technician will debrief the service department supervisor and will record all labor on Form AA-WO.
+In the event a given task may see personnel change due to unforeseen events, shift changes, personnel change, etc., `the technician will debrief the service department supervisor and will record all labor on Form A-WO.

 All inspections, tests, and calibrations, as appropriate, will be accomplished in accordance with applicable manufacturers' recommendations, or approved methods and procedures acceptable to the administrator.

-Records of all inspections, tests, and calibrations, as appropriate, will be made by the inspector performing the inspection, and recorded on Form AA-WO, and retained by the repair station.
+Records of all inspections, tests, and calibrations, as appropriate, will be made by the inspector performing the inspection, and recorded on Form A-WO, and retained by the repair station.

 Final Inspection and Approval for Return to Service

 Final inspection and airworthiness determination will be made by the Chief Inspector or his /her designee in accordance with 14 CFR Part 43, and the manufacturer's specifications.
-The final inspection will include a review of the documents used during the task, as well as inspecting the article.
+The final inspection will include a review of the documents used during the task for accuracy and completeness, as well as inspecting the article.
 The forms will be completed, and signed.
 In the case of work performed for air carriers, it will be performed in accordance with the manufacturer's specifications, or by the air carriers' specific repair procedures.
 The inspector will make the determination in accordance with 14 CFR Part 43, 14 CFR Part 145, and the air carrier’s specific requirements.
-A Logbook entry for Maintenance Release shall be supplied that fulfills the requirements of 14 CFR Part 43, Appendix B.
+A Logbook entry for Maintenance Release shall be supplied to the owner / operator that fulfills the requirements of 14 CFR Part 43, Appendix B.

-Maintenance record entries shall contain a description of the work performed, date completed, the name of person completing the work, certificate number, and kind of certificate held by the person approving the work.
+Maintenance record entries shall contain a description of the work performed, parts used,date completed and returned to service, the name and signature of person completing the work, certificate number, and kind of certificate held by the person approving the work.
+Any aircraft operating limitations or flight data contained in the approved aircraft flight manual ,changed by repairs or alterations will be revised as per 14 CFR part 91.9.
 The entries may be in different formats such as; handwritten, handwritten sticker, computer-generated sticker, in various sizes.
 All entries must contain the above referenced information.
 Examples of the format of these entries are found in the Forms Manual.

-Each item specified on a work order that shall be approved for Return to Service by one or more of the following instruments; FAA Form 337, Alta Avionics, LLC Form AA-WO, or other approved documents as directed and approved by the Administrator.
+Each item specified on a work order that shall be approved for Return to Service by one or more of the following instruments; FAA Form 337, Alta Avionics, LLC Form A-WO, or other approved documents as directed and approved by the Administrator.
 An authorized inspector will document major alterations on FAA Form 337.
-The repair station will retain these records for not less than two (2) years.
+The repair station will retain these records for not less than two (2) years.Items on the work order that do not pass inspection shall be reassigned to a technician for resolution.

 Parts